bytspot-source/loc-byt/README.md

   # BytSpot Location Discovery App

-  This is a code bundle for MatchSpot Location Discovery App.
+  This is a code bundle for BytSpot Location Discovery App.
 The original project is available at https://www.figma.com/design/rigZa1HarTCiu5b8H71PqS/MatchSpot-Location-Discovery-App.

   ## Running the code